Afif13/CSS-Tip/content/explore/alignment/index.md

 If `height: auto` is specified `align-content` will do nothing since the container height will be the same as the “content” (no free space), and we don’t have a stretch behavior, so `normal` and `stretch` will behave the same as `start`.

+And since "content" is always one element inside a block container, `space-around` and `space-evenly` will behave the same as `center`!
+Yes, you can vertically center the content using `align-content: space-around` or `align-content: space-evenly`.
+Worth noting that the same applies to flexbox and grid if we have one flex line or one grid cell in the corresponding axis.

 ### What about inline elements?